Gerche/Toast.js/README.md

 `<link rel="stylesheet" type="text/css" href="toast.css">`

-You can now call the toast() function like below:
+You can now call the toast() function like this:

 `Toast("message to display");`